 I am a Lecturer in Anthropology (Education and Research) here at Exeter and, when I do not focus on human-animal interactions, my areas of expertise are East Asia (Korea and Japan), Visual Anthropology and Philosophy.
 I trained under the likes of Isabelle Stengers, Patrice Loreau, Françoise Bonardel, Robert Deliège, Jean-Paul Colleyn, Marcus Banks, Jay Lewis, Roger Goodman and Inge Daniels.

 I am originally from Belgium (Brussels).
 The question I always get is ‘Are you Flemish or Walloon?’- to which the answer is ‘neither!’
 Belgium is divided into three administrative regions: Wallonia, Flanders and Brussels, and I am from the latter.
 My native language is French but, as a good Belgian, I also speak Flemish which I was taught between the age of 4 and 17.
 I moved to Paris to study for my BA in Philosophy at the Sorbonne, then decided I wanted to give Theatre a try and attended a Drama School while working on the side towards getting a ridiculously difficult title that only the French recognize: the ‘Agrégation de philosophie’.
-I then tried to make it as a starving artist in Paris and acted in a few theatre productions.
+I was then a starving artist in Paris for a few years where I acted in a few theatre productions.
 I then went on with my academic career by attending the Ecole des hautes études en sciences sociales (EHESS), where I read for an MA in Ethnology.
-While doing this MA, I also worked full-time as a consultant and speechwriter for the current French Ministre de l'environnement, after which I moved to Oxford to get an MSc in Visual Anthropology and then a DPhil (PhD) in Anthropology.
+While doing this MA, I also worked full-time as a consultant for a French politican, after which I moved to Oxford to get an MSc in Visual Anthropology and then a DPhil (PhD) in Anthropology.
 During my last two years as a PhD, I gave tutorials in Anthropology to Undergraduates at St Hugh's, Wadham and New Colleges (these are all Oxford Colleges).
-I graduated in July 2015 but had started Lecturing for the MA Anthrozoology programme at Exeter since May 2015.

-In my free time, I appease my obsession for nineteenth-century European literature and by devouring Emile Zola's work and other naturalist descriptions.
+In my free time, I appease my obsession for nineteenth-century European literature by reading and re-reading Emile Zola's work and other naturalist descriptions.
 I also love the work of Victor Hugo, Charles Mathurin and Gustave Flaubert to name but a few.
-Today, I live in Exeter's countryside with my human and nonhuman animals, including my husband, my cats Toshio and Kyattsu Ei, and my dog Idem who is an Instagram celebrity: https://www.instagram.com/p/BQ5fDULj-NM/?tagged=dogsofexeter.
+Today, I live in Exeter's countryside with my human and nonhuman animals, including my partner, my cats Toshio and Kyattsu Ai, and my dog Idem.

 - 2015-16.
 Postdoctoral Research Fellow, Musée du quai Branly (declined)